Struck713/cs2-lecture-notes/README.md

     - dlist - A dually linked list
 - tree
     - binary search tree - A tree where each node has 2 children
 - recursion: Examples of recursive solutions to factorials, the fibbonachi sequence and the Towers of Hanoi
+- map: A backtracking algorithm to solve the 4 Color Theorem

 ## Compiling
 To build any of the projects in here, we use [clang++](https://clang.llvm.org/ "clang++ website").
 Clone the repo and run this command: